 Why Does Hosting Matter?

-Creating a blog isn’t only about creating a pretty layout and write as many blog post as you can.
+Creating a blog isn’t only about creating a pretty layout and writing as many blog posts as you can.
 In truth, the process begins way before you make your first post.

 The first step of creating a blog is looking for hosting.